-Our Lunch Club called ‘Open Door’ is an opportunity for those of a special age to meet in our church hall every Friday about 11am for a coffee and a chat, and then a hot lunch is served at midday, main course, dessert with orange and water to drink and coffee or tea to follow.
+Our Lunch Club called ‘Open Door’ is an opportunity for those of a special age to meet in our church hall every Friday about 11am for coffee and a chat, and then a hot lunch is served at midday: main course and dessert with orange-juice and water to drink and coffee or tea to follow.

 The lunches are produced by Apetito Foods and provided by Herts Community meals.
-The menu is varied and covers for any special dietary requirements, and the cost is £3.80 and 30p for drinks which is very reasonable.
+The menu is varied and covers for any special dietary requirements, and the cost is £5.00 which is very reasonable.
 We have four teams of willing helpers who prepare, serve and wash up, and also enjoy chatting to the diners.

-We always try to make them feel loved on Valentine’s Day with chocolates, posies for Mother’s Day, eggs at Easter and at Harvest Festival, we send them home with flowers and homemade cakes for their tea.
+We always try to make them feel loved with chocolates on Valentine’s Day, posies for Mother’s Day and eggs at Easter, and at Harvest Festival we send them home with flowers and homemade cakes for their tea.
 We sing to them and send a card on their birthdays.

 Last Christmas, we gathered in the very tastefully decorated church, as the snow was falling, to sing carols and hear a Christmas message, brought to us by Ruth Montacute.
 Then we sat down to a most delicious Christmas Lunch very ably cooked by our minister, Revd Stephen Ashby – assisted by his wife Abigail.
 As one member commented, ‘this meal is much better than the one we had yesterday at a reputable local restaurant’.
 It was such a special time and we are hoping that Stephen and Abigail are going to offer their services again this Christmas.